esong165/cse110-w21-group25/README.md

 ## Why this app?

+**TL;DR:** [Cirillo.tech](https://cirillo.tech) uses an intuitive minimalist design which adds useful quality-of-life features while adhering to the Pomodoro Technique's guiding principles.

-Our app seeks to provide an enhanced Pomodoro Timer experience which builds on the original technique while staying true to its core philosophies.
+Our app seeks to provide an enhanced Pomodoro Timer which builds on the original technique while staying true to its core philosophies.

 Cirillo created the Pomodoro Technique as a way to help himself stay focused while studying.
 Accordingly, the timer's primary purpose is to alleviate the anxiety that a user may feel when confronted with a large, daunting task.
 In Cirillo's original design, he emphasizes a low-tech, mechanical approach to create physical stimuli that can help a user with flow and focus.